Read about tips, ideas, and experiences from real couples to help you plan your surprise proposal in Colorado

 How to Get There (and What to Say So They Don’t Suspect a Thing)

-Here are a few ideas that can help get them dressed up and outside in a beautiful setting:
+If you think your partner would like to be dressed up for the proposal.
+Give some thought to how you’ll get your partner to the location without giving it away.
+Here are a few ideas that can help get them dressed up and outside in a beautiful Colorado setting:

 When Cory proposed to Samantha, he decided he wanted to ask her at Red Rocks Park and Amphitheater.
 They had taken a trip together there when they first started dating which really solidified their relationship.
 So for them, it was the perfect spot to revisit.
+He told her they were going for a walk in the park and then doing brunch afterwards.
 We found a less traveled trail in the park for the big moment and Samantha was really surprised and delighted.

-Pro tip: If you think asking her to dress up would be a give away, you can always stash a change of clothes for your partner — either in your vehicle or with someone that is coming to meet you like your photographer or a friend.
+Pro tip: If you think asking her to dress up would be a give away and you really want it to be a surprise, you can always stash a change of clothes for your partner — either in your vehicle or with someone that is coming to meet you like your photographer or a friend.

 Once we’ve chosen a location, I like to hop on a quick call with my clients to go over things like: